eminx/Cushions/README.md

 - Emails sending configuration very easy.

-And then, we can always just copy the UI we have here, since it's reusable React components, and just migrate it to another app setup when/if we have it in place configured ot be working.
+And then, we can always just copy the UI we have here, since it's reusable React components, and just migrate it to another app setup when/if we have it in place configured to	 be working.

 ## Installation